 The Lord Jesus said: “When the true worshippers shall worship the Father in spirit and in truth: for the Father seeks such to worship Him.
 God is a Spirit: and they that worship Him must worship Him in spirit and in truth” (John 4:23–24).

-God’s word says: “The lowest standard that God requires of people is that they be able to open their hearts to Him.
-If man gives his true heart to God and says what is really within his heart to God, then God is willing to work in man; God does not want the twisted heart of man, but his pure and honest heart.
-If man does not truly speak his heart to God, then God does not touch man’s heart, or work within him.
-Thus, the most crucial thing about praying is to speak the words of your true heart to God, telling God of your flaws or rebellious disposition and completely opening yourself up to God.
-Only then will God be interested in your prayers; if not, then God will hide His face from you” (“Concerning the Practice of Prayer”).
+God’s word says: “The minimum that God requires of man is that man be able to open his heart to Him.
+If man gives his true heart to God and speaks what is truly in his heart, then God is willing to work in him.
+What God desires is not the twisted heart of man, but a pure and honest heart.
+If man does not speak from his heart to God, then God will not move his heart or work in him.
+Therefore, the crux of prayer is to speak to God from your heart, telling Him your shortcomings or rebellious disposition, laying yourself completely open before Him; only then will God be interested in your prayers, or else He will hide His face from you” (“Concerning the Practice of Prayer”).